-An HIV diagnosis can raise many questions and we’re here to help.
-We offer outpatient care for HIV+ people in a friendly, central London location.
+We offer friendly and convenient outpatient care for HIV+ people in the heart of London’s West End.
 As we’re part of Chelsea and Westminster Hospital, we can provide you with access to a world-class range of facilities and expertise.
 Our OptionE service is designed for people with busy lives offering appointments 4 evenings a week and Saturday.

-People living with HIV, who receive their care from 56 Dean Street, can get advice, results or repeat prescriptions by calling 020 3315 9500 at the following times:
+People living with HIV, who receive their care from 56 Dean Street, can get advice, results or repeat prescriptions by calling 020 3315 9500

 Our OptionE email results service is designed to make things as easy possible.
 You can choose to register with this service if you are stable, on or off HIV treatment.
 To make things even more convenient, we offer additional reserved blood test appointments on Saturdays and weekday evenings for people registered with this service.
 To register ask for an ‘OptionE’ appointment when booking your next HIV monitoring blood tests.